snowdriftcoop/snowdrift/BUILD.md

           sdm database configuration script, or the email daemon.
     * In rare cases, you may need to run `stack clean` if the development site fails to recognize a change.
+    * Specifically for changes to files in the static directory, run `touch src/Settings/StaticFiles.hs` before rebuilding.

 * `stack ghci`: Start the REPL